Gemistos Plethon: In modern literature

 Early in his writing career, E. M. Forster attempted a historical novel about Plethon and Sigismondo Pandolfo Malatesta, but was not satisfied with the result and never published it — though he kept the manuscript and later showed it to Naomi Mitchison.
+Forster had also written an essay about Plethon, to be found in his book Abinger Harvest.

 Ezra Pound included Plethon in his poem The Cantos.
-References to Plethon and Sigismondo Malatesta can be found in canto 8.
-Plethon is also mentioned in canto 23 and 26.
-Pound was fascinated by the role that Plethon's conversation must have had on Cosimo de Medici and his decision to acquire Greek manuscripts of Plato and Neoplatonic philosophers.
-By having manuscripts brought from Greece and becoming the patron of "the young boy, Ficino," Cosimo facilitated the preservation and transmission of Greek cultural patrimony into the modern world after the fall of Constantinople in 1453.
+References to Plethon and Sigismondo Malatesta can be found in Canto 8.
+Plethon is also mentioned in Cantos 23 and 26.
+Pound was fascinated by the effect that Plethon's conversation may have had on Cosimo de Medici and his decision to acquire Greek manuscripts of Plato and Neoplatonic philosophers.
+By having manuscripts brought from Greece and becoming the patron of "the young boy, Ficino," Cosimo facilitated the preservation and transmission of the Greek cultural patrimony into the modern world after the fall of Constantinople in 1453.
 Plethon thus played a key but hidden role in the Italian Renaissance.

-Plethon is a major character in the historical novel Porphyry and Ash by Peter Sandham, set in the final year of the Byzantine Empire.
+Plethon and his school are depicted in the 2008 novel The Perfect Remembrance of Death (Savršeno sećanje na smrt) by Serbian writer Radoslav Petković, whose main character survives the fall of Constantinople and remembers his early days in Mystra as Plethon's pupil.